Early Adopters: First 20 receive 20% off with 1 year technical support.

 Global Protocol

 RogueDB provides agent-less observability.
-The database exposes performance metrics through a simple API with practically zero impact to active workloads.
+The database exposes performance metrics through a simple API with minimal impact to active workloads.

 Observability in RogueDB is request-driven.
-You query your performance data exactly as you query your business data.
+Query your performance data exactly as you query your business data.

-Use the Monitor message to define the window and granularity of the performance data you wish to retrieve.
+Use the Monitor message to define the window and granularity of the performance data to retrieve.

 Protobuf